-Throughout its existence, the DEFA studio in East Germany released films that pushed the boundaries.
+Throughout its existence, DEFA, East Germany's state-owned film studio, released movies that pushed the boundaries.
 Some of these, such as Divided Heaven, Farewell, In the Dust of the Stars, and The Airship would make it onto movie screens.
-A few were shelved, but it was was usually for political reasons rather than the film’s style. … Continue reading Miraculi
+A few were shelved, but it was usually for political reasons rather than a film’s style.
+It …

 Like Father, Like Son